Skip to content

 @xmachines/play-xstate

-XState v5 adapter for Play Architecture with signal-driven reactivity and routing
+XState v5 adapter for the XMachines Play Architecture — bind state machines to the actor base with signal-driven reactivity and router integration.

 Installation